BasitJaved/PyImageSearch_University/README.md

     a) A Gentle Introduction to tf.data with TensorFlow
     b) Data Pipelines with tf.data and TensorFlow
     c) Data Augmentation with tf.data and TensorFlow

+# 12 - Deep Learning 130
+    a) Introduction to Hyperparameter Tuning